 The area of study for this REA covers the territorial waters (within three nautical miles of the shore) around Guernsey, and Sark.
-The other boundaries to the study are the oceanographic parameters under which current wind technologies are
+The other boundaries to the study are the oceanographic parameters under which current tidal and wave technologies are intended (and able) to operate in.
+The technologies include: